Blessing-DE/data-normalization/README.md

 ### About This Project

-This project explores four real-world industry scenarios, each beginning with raw, unstructured data in 1NF and evolving into fully normalized tables in 3NF.
+This project explores three (3) real-world industry scenarios, each beginning with raw, unstructured data in 1NF and evolving into fully normalized tables in 3NF.

 #### Industries Covered
 - Flight & Airline Operations – managing flights, passengers, and bookings